 Last, it is generally a good idea to have a firm understanding of how each asset sector relates to one another.
 Most people tend to have some understanding of the way the stock market works, but pay less attention to how things like forex market and precious metals can influence the broader financial environment.
 For precious metals, this means that a stock investor might want to monitor the activity in the SPDR Gold Trust ETF (NYSE:GLD) or the iShares Silver Trust ETF (NYSE:SLV).
 In forex markets, it is a good idea be aware of the developments in the PowerShares DB US Dollar Index Bullish ETF (NYSE:UUP).

 For stock traders, more options are in place.
 You can always trade an ETF that tracks the activity of a global benchmark, like the SPDR S&P 500 Trust ETF (NYSE:SPY).
 Alternatively, online stock traders will also have the opportunity to trade in individual company names like Apple, Inc. (NASDAQ: AAPL) and Google, Inc. (NASDAQ: GOOG).
-But all of these asset types influence one another, and we can see one example in the gold chart shown below.
+But all of these asset types influence one another, and we can see one example in the historical gold charts.

 For example, consider the impact of a rising gold price.
 This trend was accompanied by a downtrend in the US Dollar, as investors sold Dollars for gold in anticipation of rising inflation.
 For these reasons, it is generally a good idea to have a sense of where gold prices are so that you can make a suitable gold forecast for the period ahead.